-Minister Dutton,
+Minister Coleman,

-I would like to congratulate you on your re-appointment as the Minister for Home Affairs.
+I would like to congratulate you on your re-appointment as a Minister in the Home Affairs Portfolio and warmly welcome the movement of migrant services into the Department.

 This Incoming Government Brief provides you with relevant information on the work of the Department, including existing policies and programs, with which you will already be familiar.